-Lead: Department of Housing/County Real Property/County Manager's Office/Human Services Agency
+Lead: Department of Housing/County Real Property/County Executive Office/Human Services Agency

 Implementation Target: Continue to review funding opportunities from programs like the State's Homekey program to acquire, rehabilitate, and/or convert properties into permanent affordable and/or interim housing.
+The County will pursue funding under the State's Homekey 3.0 NOFA to convert commercial properties into permanent supportive housing for the homeless.